odtp-org/odtp/README.md

-# odtp

-This tools allows you to:
+# ODTP: Open Digital Twin Platform

+ODTP offers a comprehensive suite of functionalities to enhance digital twins' management, operation, and analysis.
+In ODTP, a digital twin is an advanced virtual model, embodying a broad spectrum of scenarios and systems that mirror current conditions and forecast future scenarios, offering users a robust platform for strategic optimization and decision-making.
+With ODTP, the digital twin concept transcends traditional boundaries, providing a pivotal tool for various applications, ensuring adaptability, insight, and innovation across diverse domains.

+## Features

-- Serve an user interface to manage and run your digital twins.
+- **Intuitive User Interface** to manage and operate your digital twins.
-- Execute ODTP components.
+- **Component Execution** to execute your or existing components for simulation, analysis or visualization.
-- Check digital twins iterations.
+- **Iteration Monitoring** to check digital twins iterations.
-- Check running container logs.
+- **Log Analysis** to conveniently access and analyze container logs.
-- Design and run digital twins using a node base workflow tool.
+- **Workflow Design Tool** to design and run digital twins.
-- Restart and test different schemas for MongoDB / S3.
+- **Schema Management & Testing** to restart and test different schemas for MongoDB / S3.
-- Check outputs/snapshots and download results.
+- **Result Analysis** to inspect outputs/snapshots and download results.

 ## How to install and configure it?